Entries to the Dragons' Den: Pitch to the Editors are now closed

-As part of the UK Conference of Science Journalists 2012 we’re running a session with a difference – Dragons’ Den: Pitch to the Editors.
+As part of the UK Conference of Science Journalists 2014 we’re once again running our successful session with a difference – Dragons’ Den: Pitch to the Editors.

-This is your chance to stand in front of our three Dragons – Helen Pearson (Nature), Ehsan Masood (Research Fortnight) and James Randerson (Guardian) – and sell your ideas, with the opportunity of having your story published on one of their publication’s websites.
+This is your chance to stand in front of our three Dragons – Helen Pearson (Nature), Ehsan Masood (Research Fortnight) and Hannah Devlin (The Times) – and sell your ideas, with the opportunity of having your story published on one of their publication’s websites.

 If they’re good pitches you could get your story published by one – if they’re really good you might even have them fighting over it!